webformsforcore/WebFormsForCore/README.md

 System.Drawing only implements Attributes, so WebFormsForCore can run on Linux, where System.Drawing.Common.dll is missing.

+If you want WebFormsForCore to automatically create the `*.designer.cs` files for you, as it was in the old non SDK project, you also need to import the package `EstrellasDeEsperanza.WebFormsForCore.Build`.
+If you import this package, outdated `*.designer.cs` files will be created after build.
+This only works for C#, not for VisualBasic.
+Also, the visual designers in VisualStudio for controls are not supported and won't work.

 Finally configure ASP-NET Core to use WebForms in the initialization code Program.cs like so:
 ```
 #if NETCOREAPP